 Instructions

-- In a medium-sized bowl, add the grated zucchini, sugar, brown sugar, applesauce, oil, egg, and vanilla.
-Stir until well combined.
+- Mix the wet ingredients: In a medium bowl, combine the grated zucchini, sugar, brown sugar, applesauce (or melted butter or pumpkin), oil, egg, and vanilla.
+Stir until well mixed.

-- Add the flour, baking powder, baking soda, cinnamon, and salt.
-Stir until no flour remains, being careful not to overmix.
+- Add the dry ingredients: Stir in the flour, baking powder, baking soda, cinnamon, and salt until just combined.
+Do not overmix.

-- Pour the batter into the baking dish and bake for 30 minutes.
-A toothpick inserted in the center should come out clean.
+- Bake: Pour the batter into the prepared baking dish and bake for 30 minutes, or until a toothpick inserted in the center comes out clean.

-- Cool in the pan for 10 minutes.
-Remove from the pan and transfer to a wire cooling rack to cool completely.
+- Cool: Let the bread cool in the pan for 10 minutes, then transfer to a wire rack to cool completely.

-- Slice and enjoy or store wrapped at room temperature.
+- Serve or store: Slice and enjoy, or wrap and store at room temperature.

 Notes